 It was built in 1505 and has an interesting history because for many centuries this church acted as the royal church.
 Since the main Cathedral, Almudena wasn’t finished until 1993, the Church of San Isidro was considered the city’s cathedral, but because St. Isidore was the patron saint of manual laborers, it was inappropriate for it to also be the royal church.
 Therefore, San Jerónimo el Real became the de facto royal church until the completion of Cathedral Almudena.

-Saving the best for last, the last stop on this Madrid itinerary for your layover is the main boulevard of Madrid.
+Saving the best for last, the last stop on this 6 hour Madrid layover itinerary for your layover is the main boulevard of Madrid.
 This street consists primarily of high-end shops, but it’s lots of fun to browse and look at the incredible architecture.

 The idea for Gran Vía, the Great Road, came about in the mid 19th century because officials believed that Madrid needed a new thoroughfare and construction began in 1904.
 The architecture along this boulevard is quite varied.
 You’ll see some art deco styles as well as Viennese succession and others.